 A Special Agent Oso Cake

-So I started off with Ina Gaarten’s chocolate cake, featured in one of my other posts.
-These I made in rectangular cake pans.
+I started off with Ina Gaarten’s chocolate cake, featured in one of my other posts.
+I made these in rectangular cake pans.
 Then I cut a no.1 from greaseproof paper and laid it on top of the cakes, cutting all around the outline to get two identical 1’s.

 Pipe a little line of icing all around the bottom edge and stick on some ribbon to hide the raw edges.